phpmyadmin/phpmyadmin/faq.rst

 4.3 I get errors about not being able to include a file in */lang* or in */libraries*.
 --------------------------------------------------------------------------------------

-Check *php.ini*, or ask your sysadmin to check it.
+Check :file:`php.ini`, or ask your sysadmin to check it.
 The ``include_path`` must contain "." somewhere in it, and ``open_basedir``, if used, must contain "." and "./lang" to allow normal operation of phpMyAdmin.